MooseTheGoose/HangingByAThread/README.md

 to link in the OS-specific package manager.

-After that, go to the 'platform' folder and you'll see the Android folder (iOS folder will be later implemented).
+After that, go to the 'platform' folder and you'll see the android folder (ios folder will be later implemented).

 These folders contain OS-specific projects that you can open up in their IDEs (Android Studio, XCode) and just